Harnham: West Harnham

-West Harnham is an outer suburb of Salisbury, bisected by the A3054/Netherhampton Road, and is north west of Old Blandford Road.
+West Harnham is an outer suburb of Salisbury, bisected by the A3054/Netherhampton Road, and is north-west of Old Blandford Road.
 The suburb is home to the Harnham trading estate as well as the local water meadows.
 West Harnham was incorporated into the city after East Harnham, being further from the city centre.

 Governance

-In 1904, when the city of Salisbury was made into a civil parish, its boundary was extended to include most of East Harnham.
-In 1927 the city expanded further to include West Harnham.
 The first tier of local government is Salisbury City Council, established in 2009 upon the abolition of Salisbury District.
 Harnham is split into two electoral divisions for local elections: Harnham East (comprising most of East Harnham, as well as the Close and the Friary) and Harnham West (comprising West and part of East Harnham).
 Each elects one member of the Wiltshire Council unitary authority and three city councillors.

 Prior to redistricting for the 2021 local elections, Harnham ward, with three councillors, used to cover most of the area although the streets north of the Netherhampton Road were in the St Martin's & Cathedral ward.
 The ward elected one councillor to Wiltshire Council.